-Malone, L. D., & Mastropieri, M. A. (1992).
+- Malone, L. D., & Mastropieri, M. A. (1992).
 Reading comprehension instruction: Summarization and self-monitoring training for students with learning disabilities.

-Exceptional Children, 58, 270-279.

-2. Provide a WRITTEN SUMMARY of the research article.
-Do not simply copy the abstract, but attempt to rewrite in your own words what was undertaken in the study.
-Below is a very brief sample - your summary will probably be one to two pages double-spaced.
+Exceptional Children, 58, 270-279. - 2.
+Provide a WRITTEN SUMMARY of the research article.
+Do not simply copy the abstract, but attempt to rewrite in your own words what was undertaken in the study. (notice in the example below that the measured used to evaluate the strategy and the results are included in the summary) Below is a very brief sample your summary will probably be one to two pages double-spaced.
 (10 points)